BritishTravelAwards logoMiddle East cover update: we’ve updated cover availability for some destinations.

 • travelling for the purpose of receiving medical treatment – including consultations, tests, or planned procedures abroad.

-If your condition isn’t listed here, we may still be able to help.
-You can browse more medical conditions on our website or speak to our friendly team for support.
+If you can’t find your condition here, don’t fret.
+You can browse more medical conditions on our website or contact our team for support.

 Proud to be a part of BIBA's medical directory